 Growing up playing soccer there is so much to learn.
 Things like what part of the field are most goals scored is vital.
 Kids from all over the world are learning the game different ways.
 Some learn on the streets, some learn from watching TV/media and others learn from a coach.
-I can remember learning when and where most goals are scored from my college coach.
-This helped me not only in college, but also as a professional player.
 Knowing these things will help you as a defender and an attacker player.

 What part of the field are most goals scored?